Spain's Bankia delays results, shares dive

 The delay in the audit, coupled with a negative International Monetary Fund report on some of Spain's banks and a Standard and Poor's credit rating agency downgrade on the sovereign debt, precipitated the government move last week.

-Deloitte identified a 3.5 billion-euro (2.8 billion pounds) shortfall in the valuation of BFA's stake in Bankia when revising the bank's 2011 results, sources close to the bank have said.
+Deloitte identified a 3.5 billion-euro ($4.5-billion)shortfall in the valuation of BFA's stake in Bankia when revising the bank's 2011 results, sources close to the bank have said.
 Deloitte has declined to comment on the matter.

 Shares in Bankia dropped to 1.68 euros, having already lost about 30 percent since chairman Rodrigo Rato resigned on May 7 in anticipation of the government takeover.